Get ahead of the curve

 There are also opportunities for self-employment on smaller farms that might not be profitable under conventional production.

 All of the courses within the certificate are available only online.
+Students will have 3 years to complete this certificate.

 If you are not currently a Dalhousie Student, please go to Applying for Undergraduate Studies and apply as a Faculty of Agriculture Undergraduate then choose the "Special Undergraduate" option.
 Once accepted, you will receive a letter and information on how to register for the upcoming courses.